Self-Modifying Morphology Experiments with DyRET: Dynamic Robot for Embodied Testing: System overview

 The robot applies a mammal-inspired quadruped configuration.
 All parts can either be bought as relatively inexpensive commercial off-the-shelf components, or be printed on consumer-grade 3D printers.
 The parts for the robot without sensors are estimated to be about 6500USD in 2018, including 4300USD for the 12 servos alone.
 Some parts can optionally be made in aluminium for improved robustness, which is relevant if the robot is used for gait learning experiments.
 The main body of the robot is constructed with carbon fiber tubing of different diameters, which ensures a stable but low weight base for the four legs.
 The complete robot weighs 5.5kg, and operates tethered during all experiments.

 The robot has four legs with five degrees of freedom each.
 The coxa (hip), femur (top leg), and tibia (lower leg) are all connected to revolute joints like traditional mammal robots, in addition to two prismatic joints to allow self-modification of the leg lengths.
-Each leg includes three Dynamixel MX-64AT servos, with onboard PID controllers to receive angle commands over USB.
+Each leg includes three Dynamixel MX-64AT servos, with integrated PID controllers that receive angle commands over USB.
 Off-the-shelf aluminium brackets are used to connect the servos to the rest of the robot where possible, with remaining connections using custom 3D printed and machined aluminium parts.

-The two lower links of each leg can be reconfigured to different lengths, and the reconfiguration mechanics is shown in Fig. \ref{fig.reconfig_mechanism}.
-The linear actuators consist of small DC motors connected to lead screws through ANSI-25 stainless steel chain.
+The two lower links of each leg, femur and tibia, can be reconfigured to different lengths.
+The reconfiguration mechanics is shown in Fig. \ref{fig.reconfig_mechanism}.
+These linear actuators consist of small highly geared DC motors connected to lead screws through roller chain.
 The leg is connected to the lead screw with a self-lubricating plastic nut, and rides on aluminium rails by two carriages.
 The length of the leg is sensed by the encoder, which is calibrated on power-up using the mechanical end-stop.
 Leg cabling has been run through cable carriers that keep the cable runs constant regardless of leg length, along with cable lacing techniques to secure the cables with minimal strain.
 The low linear actuation speed ($\approx$1mm/s) makes it ineffective to use this mechanism actively during the gait, so it is exclusively used for changing the morphology configuration.